yamashita-kenngo/docs/gateway-user-guide.md

 ### Experiments

-You can try out experimental new features by enabling them in Experiments.
+You can try out experimental new features, if available, by enabling them in Experiments.

 ### Developer